UUDigitalHumanitieslab/microcontact/README.md

 `sudo apt-get install python3-dev`.
 For the JavaScript dependencies, install NPM, Bower and Grunt, then run `npm install` and `bower install`.
 For deployment, you can run `bower install` with the `--production` flag in order to skip development-only packages.

+For audio conversion, get ffmpeg.
+See instructions for Windows, OS X and Ubuntu [here][21].

 Database
 --------
 The default configuration in `microcontact.settings` assumes a SQLite database.
 This is also the only database backend supported by the `requirements.txt`.
 If you choose a different backend, you will need to install additional libraries.
 For PostgreSQL, which we recommend, use `pip install psycopg2`.
 For most backends, including PostgreSQL, you will also need to create a dedicated database and a dedicated user with all privileges on that database.
 See the [Django settings reference][2] for instructions on setting `DATABASES`.